Titans and primary secular forces

 Titans of Greek Mythology – The History of Old Gods

-Titans are among the most impressive figures of Greek mythology.
-Even before the well-known Olympian gods appeared, an older generation of divine forces, huge power and importance dominated.
-They were not just gods with human behavior.
-Nope.
-It was something bigger.—They symbolized the primary forces of nature, time and beginning of the whole world.
+The Titans are among the most impressive figures in Greek mythology.
+Even before the well-known Olympian gods appeared, an older generation of divine beings—of immense power and significance—reigned supreme.
+They were not merely gods with human traits.
+No. They were something greater—they symbolized the primordial forces of nature, time, and the beginning of the entire world.

-Ancient Greeks did not see Titans as opponents of the Olympian gods.
-They were put into a much larger account of how chaos turned into order.
-Through their stories, they tried to explain how the universe was created and what invisible powers determine life.
+The ancient Greeks did not view the Titans merely as adversaries of the Olympian gods.
+They placed them within a much broader narrative about how chaos was transformed into order.
+Through their stories, they sought to explain how the universe was created and what invisible forces govern life.

 At Mythoi.org you will find detailed stories about Titans, gods and mythical creatures that the ancient Greek imagination gave birth to.